English, Bachelor of Arts

 - A central file of course syllabi with representative assignments is maintained by the department for inspection by the committee and other qualified persons.

-- All English majors begin the program with ENG 201 Introduction to Literary Theory (3 c.h.) which establishes the emphasized professional standards and the writing and analytical skills students will have acquire in the program.
+- All English majors begin the program with ENG 201 Introduction to Literary Theory (3 c.h.) which establishes the emphasized professional standards and the writing and analytical skills students will acquire in the program.
 All students in ENG 201 write a final paper, one copy of which is submitted to the department chairperson or committee for assessment.

 - All English majors take ENG 493 Senior Seminar (3 c.h.) emphasizing professional standards and synthesizing the writing and analytical skills students have acquired in other English classes.
 All students in ENG 493 write a senior research paper, one copy of which is submitted to the department chairperson for dissemination for review.
 In order to pass ENG 493, students must demonstrate satisfactory levels of achievement in meeting the program goals.